 There are 12 exemptions in New Mexico, with most being pretty standard and seen in many state FOIA laws.
 Medical records however are entirely off limits in New Mexico, and any letter which includes a personal opinion also can be exempted.

-No citizenship requirement no administrative appeals no search fees, actual costs for copying no fee waiver
+- No search fees, actual costs for copying

 Can you submit a request if you’re not a resident?